11. Matrices and other arrays#

 ## [2,] 2 4 6

-A matrix can be equipped with dimension names, being a list of two character vectors of appropriate sizes, labelling each row and column in this order:
+A matrix can be equipped with an attribute that defines dimension names, being a list of two character vectors of appropriate sizes which label each row and column:

 matrix(1:6, byrow=TRUE, nrow=2, dimnames=list(c("x", "y"), c("a", "b", "c")))